 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, Holywell School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore Holywell C of E School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.